embassynetwork/modernomad/docs/deployment.md

 ## Media

+Media files are hosted on S3.
+Setting up S3 buckets and IAM credentials is a PITA so we use the Heroku add-on "Bucketeer" to do that for us.
+It creates a bucket on S3 and adds the credentials to the Heroku config.

-We use the Heroku add-on "Bucketeer" to host media files on S3.
-Creates bucket and puts creds inside Heroku environment variables, and does billing through Heroku too.
-Inside the Django app we use django-storages which saves the files to s3.
-Configuration is in the `settings.py`.
+Inside the Django app, we use django-storages to save the files to S3.
+Configuration is in `settings/common.py`.

+Cloudflare sits in front of the S3 bucket to handle caching and distribution.
+The trick to make this work is to give the bucket a custom name that is a full domain name, as shown in the "Creating app" section above.
+You can then use Cloudflare to proxy requests to it.

+For example, for embassynetwork.com our S3 bucket is called `media.embassynetwork.com`, then we have a CNAME in Cloudflare called `media` which points at `media.embassynetwork.com.s3.amazonaws.com`.

 ## Payments